Deload Weeks During a Cut — guide

 Deload Approaches

-Volume deload (recommended): Keep exercises and weights the same; reduce sets to 50–60% of normal.
+Volume deload (most commonly recommended): Keep exercises and weights the same; reduce sets to 50–60% of normal.
 Most effective at clearing fatigue while maintaining neural adaptation.

 Intensity deload: Keep volume the same; reduce weight to 60–70% of your working weight.
 Less commonly used; effective if the issue is CNS fatigue specifically.

 Full rest week: An option during a long cut (16+ weeks) when accumulated fatigue is very high.
-More appropriate as a diet break accompaniment — taking a full training rest while also eating at maintenance.
+Most appropriate combined with a diet break — Peos et al. (2021) in the ICECAP trial showed diet breaks don't compromise long-term fat loss, and pairing one with a full training pause can address both accumulated training fatigue and the hormonal adaptations of an extended deficit.

 Warning

 Don't use a deload week as justification to eat significantly more.
 A deload doesn't change your calorie needs dramatically — you're still training, just at reduced intensity.
-If you're also taking a diet break simultaneously, calories increase; otherwise maintain your cut targets.
+If you're also taking a diet break simultaneously (ICECAP protocol), calories increase to maintenance; otherwise maintain your cut targets.

 After the Deload

 The first session back from a deload often feels surprisingly strong.
 This is the fatigue-fitness ratio shifting in your favour: fitness (which was masked by accumulated fatigue) is now more visible.
+Bell 2022 calls this the functional-overreaching rebound — transient fatigue lifts, revealing the adaptations underneath.
 Use this session to gauge where your true current performance level sits — not to set personal records.

 Key Takeaways